Code-Institute-Submissions/Milestone_Project_4-2/README.md

 Register: The main navigation bar hosts a profile drop down menu.
 When no user is logged in, this will show a register button.
 By following this link, the customer will be brought to a registration form.
 Completing this form, a user account and a user profile will be generated.
 The customer will also be sent an email confirmation that is required to fully authenticate the account creation.

+Login: The main navigation bar also hosts a login button in the profile drop down menu when no user is logged in.
+The link leads to a standard login page where the user can use either their username or email address to login alongside their password.

+Purchase: The customer can add products on the cart.
+Once ready to make the purchase, the checkout button is always on display in the footer.
+This payment can be made as a registered user or as a guest.
+If the customer is logged and has made a purchase in the past, the form will be populated with the default shipping and contact information.
+The customer can also enter different information and then choose whether or not to update their user profile with the information in the form.
+A stripe credit card payment section at the bottom allows customer to pay with a various cards.

 ## Features